|On This Page|

 Direct sample boosts

-Based on preliminary findings from the pilot boost, from 2016 to 2018, BJS plans to boost the NCVS core sample in 22 states and begin producing three-year rolling average, state-level estimates of victimization.
-The decision to go to 22 states was based on the current sample allocation and the cost associated with boosting the state sample enough to get sufficient precision and representative estimates.
+Based on preliminary findings from the pilot boost, from 2016 to 2018, BJS boosted the NCVS core sample in 22 states to enable production of state-level estimates of victimization based on three-year rolling averages.
+The decision to go to 22 states was based on the sample allocation and the cost associated with boosting the state sample enough to get sufficient precision and representative estimates.
 The 22 states account for 79% of the total U.S. population and approximately 80% of violent crime reported in the FBI's Part 1 Uniform Crime Reports.

-The primary goal of this research study is to provide information about people's experiences with crime at the local level.
-The American Crime Survey research project will be used to help develop and evaluate a cost effective supplement to the core NCVS.
+The primary goal of this research study was to provide information about people's experiences with crime at the local level.
+The American Crime Survey research project was used to help develop and evaluate a cost effective supplement to the core NCVS.
 These neighborhood data will help BJS and law enforcement better understand the counts and rates of crime at the local level.
-The American Crime Survey includes a mail survey to residents in the 40 largest Core Based Statistical Areas (CBSA) requesting information about experiences with victimization and perceptions of neighborhood safety and police performance.
+The American Crime Survey included a mail survey to residents in the 40 largest Core-Based Statistical Areas (CBSA) requesting information about experiences with victimization and perceptions of neighborhood safety and police performance.

 Model based estimates